Emogy-reunion/supreme_adventures_tours_app/README.md

 * This application should now be running, and you can access it in your browser at  `http://127.0.0.1:5000`.

 ## Contributing
 * Contributions are welcome!
-Whether you're fixing a bug, improving the documentation, or adding new features, your help is appreciated.
+Whether you are fixing a bug, improving the documentation, or adding new features, your help is appreciated.
 * To contribute:
 1. **Fork** the repository
 2. **Clone** your fork